 It is interesting to note the case in which even one member of the household was forced to consume a limited variety of foods, to consume the same food or just a limited number of foods daily.
-Alternative phrases to understand the question could be: - Have you eaten meals of limited variety? - Did you consume the same food or just a limited number of foods daily? - Were you forced to consume a limited variety of foods? - Were you forced to consume the same food set only a few foods.
+Alternative phrases to understand the question could be: - Have you eaten meals of limited variety? - Did you consume the same food or just a limited number of foods daily? - Were you forced to consume a limited variety of foods? - Were you forced to consume the same food every day? - You had to eat only a few foods.